feat: move/refactor navigation #19

 moves the navigation code into its own component. this also refactors it into a list, this is generally helpful for AT as those can now announce the number of links. another thing is that the open button is moved into the

--element they’d be able open the menu from there.i’d like to do a further refactor (especially the open/close mechanism) but this is a good start :)
+<nav>-element. this makes it so that if someone were to navigate to the<nav>-element they’d be able open the menu from there.i’d like to do a further refactor (especially the open/close mechanism) but this is a good start :)

 I think moving navigation to it's own thing is fine, but this PR also introduces a new paradigm that could have implications down the road.